• Skip to primary navigation

 See the recipe card below for ingredient quantities and complete instructions.

-• Brown sugar – This gently balances the salt and vinegar.
+• Brown sugar – This balances the salt and vinegar.

 All ingredients for Adobong Sitaw Without Meat in separate bowls